 Bringing Treatment Home

-Adolescents and young adults with A disease where cells divide and grow uncontrollably and can spread to other areas of the body. have very different needs compared to older people with cancer.
+Adolescents and young adults with cancer have very different needs compared to older people with cancer.
 They are often at a point in their life where they are becoming more independent and being diagnosed with cancer can disrupt this transition.
 This can affect their social interaction and emotional well-being.
 The University of College London and Oslo University Hospital are supporting young patients in having treatment at home (or in a hotel).
 The aim is to improve their quality of life and give them more independence.
 So far it has been shown that having treatment outside of the hospital is safe and saves money.
 Most importantly, it has received positive feedback from patients.
 Although only being done at a few centres, there was much discussion among the medical community about implementing it further.

 There is a move towards personalised cancer treatment that target specific genetic mutations.
 Genetic mutations drive cancer.
 Identifying which mutations are driving cancer growth can be difficult.
 Once you know which mutations are involved, drugs can be developed to help overcome the effects of the mutation.
 For example, slow cancer growth or spread.
 One session was dedicated to discussing next generation sequencing (NGS) in sarcoma patients.
-NGS is a technique that can be used to see the full genetics of something, in this case a A mass of cells that are growing where they shouldn’t be.
-Tumours can be benign or malignant.
-Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread..
+NGS is a technique that can be used to see the full genetics of something, in this case a tumour.
 It could be used to direct patient treatment and gain a greater understanding of OS.
 There were also talks presenting work on identifying new biomarkers that could be targeted to treat cancer.
 This included alternative lengthening of telomeres (ALT), which helps cancer cells to survive.
 Read our blog to find out more about ALT.

 Finding New Drugs